dav-kempten/WebTool3/docs/source/environment/installation.rst

 Zeitsynchronisation
 ~~~~~~~~~~~~~~~~~~~

-| See: `How to set up Time Synchronization <https://www.digitalocean.com/community/tutorials/how-to-set-up-time-synchronization-on-ubuntu-16-04>`__
+See: `How to set up Time Synchronization <https://www.digitalocean.com/community/tutorials/how-to-set-up-time-synchronization-on-ubuntu-16-04>`__ &
-| See: `How to configure ntp for use in the Ntp Pool Project <https://www.digitalocean.com/community/tutorials/how-to-configure-ntp-for-use-in-the-ntp-pool-project-on-ubuntu-16-04>`__
+`How to configure ntp for use in the Ntp Pool Project <https://www.digitalocean.com/community/tutorials/how-to-configure-ntp-for-use-in-the-ntp-pool-project-on-ubuntu-16-04>`__

 .. code-block:: none